4 Payment Reminder Tips that Boost Cash Flow and Accelerate Collections (with Templates)

 Tip #3.
 Include important data in payment reminders

 Payment reminders can miss the mark without relevant supporting data.
-Here are two ways you can easily bring more context to your reminders, making them more impactful and likely to accomplish their purpose.
+Here are two ways you can easily bring more context to your payment reminder messages, making them more impactful and likely to accomplish their purpose.

 Include important payment reminder data